GeekOSK/textsuggestion/README.md

 # TextSuggestion

-A simple transition attempt to imagine how text box suggestions should look like
+A simple transition attempt to imagine how text box suggestions should look like.